 It’s important for your kid to know that disciplining him does not mean you love him less.
 You might not want to hug your son when he’s acting out and driving you up the wall, but you don’t have to.

 Even touching him on the arm or taking his hands before sending him to his self-quieting space helps make a connection on a physical level.

 Children’s behavior is mostly driven by emotions.
 A girl who feels lonely at school because she has no friends might act out every morning because she doesn’t want to go to school.
 A boy who’s scared of losing his parents after a death in the family might have more trouble falling asleep and staying in bed.

 When we understand the link between emotions and behavior, we are better able to connect on an emotional level and redefine our perception of misbehavior.
 Practicing empathy also helps us teach kids to react to others with empathy.

 6 | Differentiate between minor issues and major issues

 When you keep using time-in for recurrent misbehavior, it might mean that you need to change your discipline strategy.
 Kids need to know the consequences for serious misbehavior.
-They need to know what behavior is inappropriate.
+They need to know what behavior is unacceptable.